Buckle up folks. If you need stress relief from social media madness, don’t forget to visit our CBD or Anxiety Support pages.

 I normally don’t pay attention to such memes as I know they are sensationalist garbage, but I read through this one.
 Aborted human diploid cells.
 Human embryonic (aborted baby) lung cultures.
 An adult read this and said, yes, this is horrible stuff I agree with it.
 Then they SAVED IT TO THEIR OWN COMPUTERS SO THEY COULD SHARE IT LATER.

-Then there’s the memes about what the flu shots will actually do (or not):
+Then there are the memes about what the flu shots will actually do (or not):

 This would be funny if it weren’t dangerous.